MohamedEMonem/Drawing-JS-App/README.md

 ### Code Notes

-- **Error Handling**: Basic checks are in place to ensure images are uploaded before drawing.
+- **Error Handling**: Basic checks ensure images are uploaded before drawing.
-- **Responsiveness**: The application layout is simple but can be extended with media queries for better mobile support.
+- **Responsiveness**: The application layout is simple but can be enhanced with media queries for better mobile support.
-- **Modularity**: Functions are kept modular for clarity, allowing for easy updates and maintenance.
+- **Modularity**: Functions are modular for clarity, allowing for easy updates and maintenance.

 ## Contributing